Via Fleshbot via eastvillageboys.com

 And with that, we look forward to reading.

+For the next few weeks, CKUT 90.3FM will be holding it's annual funding drive to help cover their operating costs.
+Worthy cause people!
+Radio is freefreefree and the content on this station is awesome and envelope-pushing, so show your appreciation in a manner that will sustain this collective, community-based enterprise!
 For my part, I'm planning to support the sex-positive radio show, Audio Smut.
 The program airs the first Wednesday of every month between 6-7pm and can listened to on the dial, on-line or via podcast.
 I wish I could embed their sexy mp3 incentive that's being sent around...alas Wordpress ain't having it!
 Update: But don't listen to me, listen to them moan it out!

 Incentives: